Quantifying the Milky Way, LMC and their interaction using all-sky kinematics of outer halo stars: Simulation Based Inference

 The roots of SBI lie within the Approximate Bayesian Computation framework \citep[ABC, e.g.,][]{Rubin1984, Pritchard1999, Fearnhead2010}.
 An ABC framework selects forward simulations that are the most similar to the observed data based on some distance measure involving summary statistics of the simulation.
 Another way to compute the posterior is via Density Estimation Likelihood Free Inference (DELFI).
 In this approach, forward simulations are used to learn a conditional density distribution of the data $D_{\text{obs}}$, given the simulation parameters $\theta$, using a density estimation algorithm, e.g., normalising flows, that utilise a series of bijective transformations to convert a simple base distribution e.g., a Gaussian, into the target probability distribution \citep{JimenezRezende2015}.

 We adopt the DELFI approach as implemented in the \texttt{sbi}\footnote{Also available via the \texttt{ltu-ili} Python package which unifies several of the available SBI codes \citep{Ho2024}} Python package \citep{tejero-cantero2020sbi} to directly estimate the posterior distribution; often called \textit{neural posterior estimation}.
-The exact neural network architecture used can influence the estimated posterior.
-Firstly, the choice of modelling hyperparmeters, e.g., the number of layers and nodes defining the neural network, can affect the quality of the trained SBI model.
+The specific choice of neural network architecture used can influence the estimated posterior.
+Firstly, the choice of modelling hyperparameters, e.g., the number of layers and nodes defining the neural network, can affect the quality of the trained SBI model.
 We find that a Masked Autoregressive Flows \cite[MAF,][]{Papamakarios2017, Papamakarios2019} architecture produces well calibrated posteriors using $5$ transformation layers in the neural network, each with a width of $50$ nodes.
-Secondly, to account for the epistemic modelling uncertainties, we marginalise over network weights and biases by model ensemble averaging.
+Secondly, we account for the model (epistemic) uncertainties, i.e., those stemming from the uncertainty in the choice of network weights and biases, by model ensemble averaging.

 DELFI is advantageous over the simpler ABC approach as it does not rely on a choice of a distance measure and it uses all available forward simulations to build the posterior distribution, making it far more efficient \citep{Alsing2019}.
 Once a neural posterior estimator has been trained on a precomputed simulation dataset, a posterior can be returned for many unique observations without having to retrain the flow; this is known as \textit{amortisation} \citep{Mittal2025}.